Top 6 Challenges General Contractors Facing Today

 While the construction job is complicated and involves many processes, some issues are likely to hit the project.
 A general contractor has to go through increasing material and labor costs, labor shortage, competition, shrinking profit, and safety to complete your dream project.
 Here is a rundown of such challenges being faced by a general contractor on any given day of his work.

 The construction industry is going through a shortage of laborers and workers.
 The industry had to shed more than 2 million jobs during the economic downturn and struggled to get employment back to normal numbers.
-Many laborers either retired or sacked.
+Many laborers either retired or were sacked.
 Most of them have started working in other industries as well.

 It is also worth mentioning that most construction workers are aging out, meaning that they are on the cusp of retirement.
 However, the retiring rate is bigger than the admission of a new generation in this industry.
 Amidst the challenge of talent shortage, many construction firms have created in-house training and apprenticeship programs as well as teamed up with state and local governments to create programs to attract and train new talent for careers in construction.